Mariusthvdb/custom-icon-color/README.md

 ---

 ## Learn core Home Assistant customization
-It goes without saying that custom-ui-icon-color is an extension of core Home Assistant functionality.
+It goes without saying that custom-icon-color is an extension of core Home Assistant functionality.
 As such, you should understand what is documented on [Homeassisant.io](https://www.home-assistant.io/docs/configuration/customizing-devices/) about the subject.

 ### Caveats
-Custom-ui-icon-color can't customize everything.
+Custom-icon-color can't customize everything.
 Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons can't be touched by custom-ui.
 E.g. Home Assistant Google Drive Backup, and Argon One active cooling.
 You can work around that by creating template sensors for those entities, which you can again customize in HA.